 This is the number of rehospitalizations per 1,000 days of short-term patient care.
 There is typically a correlation between avoiding hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits

 This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is usually a correlation between fewer emergency room visits and the overall quality of nursing home care.
+There is a correlation between having fewer emergency room visits and the overall quality of rehabilitation.